 - origin: medial half of the transverse processes of L1-5

 - insertion: fascicles from the L1-L4 insertion converge on a single flat tendon.
 This convergence is known as the lumbar intramuscular aponeurosis and it covers the lateral surface of the muscle.
 The aponeurosis begins in the mid-lumbar region, tapering inferiorly before inserting on the medial surface of the ilium dorsal to the ala of the sacrum.
 The lumbar intramuscular aponeurosis is an extension of the erector spinae aponeurosis.
 L5 fascicles pass deep to the lumbar intramuscular aponeurosis, attaching at both the ventromedial aspect of the ilium and the upper fibres of the dorsal sacroiliac ligament.

-The iliocostalis are the most lateral components of the erector spinae group.
+The iliocostalis muscles are the most lateral components of the erector spinae group.
 This subgroup includes the iliocostalis cervicis, iliocostalis thoracis, and iliocostalis lumborum.

-- comprised of long and slender tendons
+- consists of long and slender tendons

 - origin: posterior tubercles of C4-6

 - insertion: ribs 3-6 at the posterior angles

 - narrow, fusiform, lies lateral to the iliocostalis cervicis